OlegEremenko991/AlarStudios_TestTask/README.md

-# AlarStudios_TestTask
+# Intro
-This is a test task.
-Below you can read the requirements.
+Below you can read the requirements for the project.

 ## Login screen
 1. Shows text fields for login and password, and the "Log in" button.